pythonarcade/arcade/doc/source/index.rst

 Welcome to Arcade's documentation!
 ==================================

-Arcade is an easy-to-learn library for creating 2d video games with Python.
+Arcade is an easy-to-learn Python library for creating 2d video games.

+The source is available on GitHub: https://github.com/pvcraven/arcade

 .. toctree::
    :maxdepth: 2